yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles.md

 The API Manager user roles have the following access rights:

+API administrator
-* **API administrator**: The API administrator has full access to API Manager, and can create, read, update, and delete organizations, users, and applications.
+: The API administrator has full access to API Manager, and can create, read, update, and delete organizations, users, and applications.
 The API administrator has management responsibility for applications and users.
 When users are being registered, the API administrator can approve or reject new users.

-    Users can create applications, but they must first be approved by the API administrator.
+: Users can create applications, but they must first be approved by the API administrator.
 If users want to request access to another API for an approved application, the API access must also be approved.
 User and application management can be automatically approved.
 In addition, the API administrator can delegate the user and application management responsibility to organization administrators.
 But only the API administrator can edit quotas.

+Organization administrator
-* **Organization administrator**: The organization administrator has full read access to users and applications in their organization.
+: The organization administrator has full read access to users and applications in their organization.
 If application management is delegated, they can also create, update, and delete.
 The organization administrator can monitor all applications in their organization.
 They also have the same permissions as API consumers or application developer users.

+API consumer
-* **API consumer**: The API consumer can create, read, update, and delete their applications.
+: The API consumer can create, read, update, and delete their applications.
 They can also give shared access to other users, granting permissions to view and monitor, or full access.
 If auto-approval is disabled, the user must wait for approval for new applications from the API administrator, or organization administrator if they have been delegated management responsibility.
 A user has full read access to all other users in the organization.

 ## API administrators